 I should think that the aftermath of the Japanese tsunami would have brought some pause to this rhetoric.
-I haven’t detected a single hint of awareness of the lessons to be found in this incident.
-Let’s imagine that instead of an earthquake and tsunami bringing down the hegemony of modern civilization over a densely packed corner of the first world, let’s imagine it was a series of Eco-warrior attacks.
+I haven’t detected a single hint of awareness of the lessons to be drawn from this incident.
+Let’s imagine that instead of an earthquake and tsunami bringing down the hegemony of modern civilization over a densely packed corner of the first world; let’s imagine it was a series of Eco-warrior attacks.
 The system brought to a grinding halt.
 The infrastructure destroyed.
 “Peace at last!”

-The effect on the hegemonic culture?
-None of any lasting consequence outside the affected area.
+Its effect on the hegemonic culture?
+None of any lasting consequence outside the immediate area.
 Some electronic trinkets were delayed in arrival to meet “demand.”

 What would that have accomplished?
 What would have been left undone?

-Martyrdom is an extreme Narcissism expressed in a dark and total nihilism.
+Martyrdom is an extreme Narcissism expressed within a dark and total nihilism.
 This would be one result.
 What else?